-We are registering all 308,528 shares on behalf of certain selling stockholders.
-We originally issued all of the shares in connection with a private placement we closed in March 1999.
-We will not receive any of the proceeds from this offering.
-The selling stockholders named in the table above or pledgees, donees, transferees or other successors-in-interest selling shares received from a named selling stockholder as a gift, partnership distribution or other non-sale related transfer after the date of this prospectus may sell the shares from time to time.
+The selling stockholders named in this prospectus or pledgees, donees, transferees or other successors-in-interest selling shares received from a named selling stockholder as a gift, partnership distribution or other non-sale related transfer after the date of this prospectus may sell these shares from time to time.
 The selling stockholders will act independently of Odetics in making decisions with respect to the timing, manner and size of each sale.
 The sales may be made on one or more exchanges or in the over-the-counter market or otherwise, at prices and at terms then prevailing or at prices related to the then current market price, or in negotiated transactions.
 The selling stockholders may effect such transactions by selling the shares to or through broker-dealers.
 The shares may be sold by one or more of, or a combination of, the following:

-- a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by such broker-dealer for its account under this prospectus;

-- . an exchange distribution in accordance with the rules of such exchange; - ordinary brokerage transactions and transactions in which the broker solicits purchasers; and - . in privately negotiated transactions.
+- a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by such brokerdealer for its account under this prospectus; - . an exchange distribution in accordance with the rules of such exchange; - . ordinary brokerage transactions and transactions in which the broker solicits purchasers; or - . in privately negotiated transactions.